oprypin/crsfml/docs/api/graphics.md

 window.draw(sprite, SF::RenderStates.new(shader))
 ```

-When you're inside the Draw function of a drawable
+When you're inside the `draw` function of a drawable
 object (one that includes `SF::Drawable`), you can
 either pass the render states unmodified, or change
 some of them.